kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Debugging a Framework Boundary Is Different From Debugging Business Logic
+## Debugging a Framework Boundary Is Different From Debugging Business Logic { #framework-boundary }

 A recurring mistake in discussions about debuggability is to treat all debugging as one activity.